akshit-sukhija/Development-of-a-Digital-Mental-Health-and-Psychological-Support-System-/README.md

 ---

-## 🧠 How It Works
+## 🧠 How the System Works

 1. The user enters a short message describing how they feel or a concern they wish to reflect on
-2. The system performs **lightweight, rule-based signal detection** to identify early, non-clinical emotional patterns
+2. The system primarily uses **lightweight, rule-based signal detection** to identify early, non-clinical emotional patterns
+3. An **optional machine learning sentiment model** was developed and used during experimentation to validate signal consistency and compare outcomes
-3. Inputs are mapped to one of four **guidance categories**:
+4. Inputs are mapped to one of four **guidance categories**:
    - Self-care suggested
    - Support suggested
    - Priority support advised
    - Insufficient context
-4. The user receives **clear, conservative guidance** aligned with ethical healthcare communication
+5. The user receives **clear, conservative guidance** aligned with ethical healthcare communication

-No medical decisions are made.
+The rule-based guidance engine remains the **authoritative decision layer** for user-facing outputs.

 ---